openhwgroup/core-v-ide-cdt/README.md

-# DEPRECATED - no longer actively maintained
+# :no_entry: DEPRECATED - no longer actively maintained

 This project was updated and merged into the [CORE-V-SDK](https://github.com/openhwgroup/core-v-sdk) repo.